superboySB/gpudrive/examples/tutorials/07_agent_behavior_diversity.md

 ## Incorporating rewards into the observation

-For the policy to adapt its behavior based on reward conditioning, the reward weights should be included in the agent's observation.
+**For the policy to adapt its behavior based on reward conditioning, the reward weights should be included in the agent's observation**.
 This allows the policy to "know" it's type.
 By default, if `reward_type == 'reward_conditioned'`, the weights for each of the 3 reward components are added to the `ego_state`.

 ## Conclusion